- BSX Insight

 Running As A Sport and Recreation: The History

 People stare at you as you slowly run past them in sports clothes you only wear once a calendar year.
 This is a great idea.
 You want to have fun, so why are you running?
 This concept is entirely contrary to many negative interpretations of work.
-It has a history, primarily because we are used to doing it to get away from evil.
+It has a history, primarily because we are used to doing it to escape evil.

 Ireland is the home of the first-ever record for athletic racing.